 Do you go for the largest and most well-established favourites like Facebook?
 Or do you opt for an up-and-coming network that has less competition?

-In this article, you’ll discover which social media channels exist and which types of content tend to perform best on each channel.
+In this article, you’ll discover which social media platforms exist and which types of content tend to perform best on each channel.

 Which social media channels are best for your business?

-Whittney Hines – Marketing Manager at BMH Digital Agency – advises her team to be more concerned about the quality of the posts they create for their clients.
+Whittney Hines –Digital Marketing Specialist at FranFund – advises her team to be more concerned about the quality of the posts they create for their clients.
 She also asks clients to verify the content reflects their organisation and encourages them to interact and post additional content.

 But how do you decide which social media channels are best for your own or your client’s business?

 Here are the things you need to consider:

 - What social media platforms are your target audience using?